How Much Does a CT Scanner Cost?

-Deciding on a system that is appropriate both for your needs and your budget can be hard.
+You need a system that is appropriate both for your needs and your budget.

-Brand, tube, number of slices, and whether it is a used, refurbished, or a new CT scanner.
-For a more detailed explanation of the terms used/refurbished check out our blog post.
+For instance: Brand, tube, number of slices, and whether it is a used, refurbished, or a new CT scanner.

-In this blog post, we will do our best to offer you an overview of the price of CT scan machines and describe some of the factors that influence price the most.
-We will help you answer the question: “How much does a CT scanner cost?”.
-For an easy overview, have a look at the table below.
+In this blog post, you will get an overview of the prices of CT scanners and some of the factors that influence them the most.
+For an easy overview, look at the table below.

 |Slices||4 - 8||16 - 32||64||128||256+|